 Just thirty-five miles long and five miles wide, Napa Valley is compact, but wineries wind into the mountain ranges up each side of the valley.
 Here, you’ll find highly coveted wine tastings, hot air balloon rides over vine-covered hills, and a respite from a more hurried pace in nearby cities like San Francisco.
 In St. Helena, one of the region’s five distinct towns, sits Meadowood Napa Valley.

 Days at this iconic property move with the seasons, with the estate managing to feel both untamed and polished.
 Accommodations are generous in size, and the culinary offering is thoughtful.
-For active travelers, there’s always something to do—whether that’s a match on the tennis courts or a slow afternoon exploring the wine cellar.
-The topography surrounding Meadowood rolls from mountain ridges down through vineyards and canyons, all the way to the nearby river.
+For active travelers, there’s always something to do—whether that’s a match on the tennis courts or an afternoon spent delving into one of the robust tasting courses with the team of on-site wine experts.
+Tucked among the Vaca mountain range, Meadowood sits as a private valley unto itself—rolling from mountain ridges down through meadows and vineyards, all the way to the nearby river.
 Mornings here start with birdsong, while evenings are best anchored by winding down with a glass of something local as the sun slips behind the hills.
 It’s the kind of place where you settle in without trying, surrounded by the valley’s quiet magic.

 Meadowood Napa Valley